songchunlin/en/vitae/index.md

 ---

-## Research Projects
+## Grants

-### Directed Projects
+### Principal Investigator

 -   2006-2007     Observation and Study of Reproductive Behavior of Rodents.
 Laboratory Open Program of Zhejiang Normal University.
-(Project Director, 1/3)
+(PI: 1/3)

-### Participated Projects
+### Participant

 -   2013-2017     Effects of food web and its composition on bird and plant communities in subtropical fragmented habitats - a case study of land-bridge islands in Thousand Island Lake.
 National Science Foundation of China.
-(Core Participant, 4/8)
+(Core Participant: 4/8)
 -   2012-2015     Dynamic and Stability of forest bird community in fragmented habitats of Thousand Island Lake.
 National Science Foundation of China.
-(Participant, 6/10)
+(Participant: 6/10)
 -   2012-2014     Sensitivity research on habitat fragmentation of birds and reptiles in Thousand Island Lake.
 National Science Foundation of China.
-(Participant, 5/8)
+(Participant: 5/8)
 -   2012-2014     Body size evolution of island population of *Takydromus septentrionalis* and its responses on life history.
 National Science Foundation of China.
-(Participant, 3/7)
+(Participant: 3/7)
 -   2012-2012     Conservation project of *Leucopsar rothschildi* in Indonisia.
 Ministry of Science and Technology of China.
-(Participant, 14/23)
+(Participant: 14/23)
 -   2010-2012     Biodiversity census in Baishanzu National Nature Reserve (Plants, Mammals and Birds).
 Baishanzu National Nature Reserve.
 (Core Participant)
 -   2009-2011     The effects of habitat fragmentation on life history traits of birds in Thousand Island Lake.
 National Science Foundation of China.
 (Participant)
 -   2009-2010     Wild Animal Resource Census in Wuxijiang Wetland Park, Zhejiang.
 Forestry Administration of Qujiang District.
 (Core Participant)
 -   2008-2011     Resource Monitoring Technology and Demonstration of Forest Bird Species.
 Special Topic of National Key Technology R&D Program of China.
-(First Participant, 3/5)
+(First Participant: 3/5)
 -   2008-2008     Wildlife Resource Census in Hongshuang Nature Reserve, Rui'an.
 Forestry Administration of Rui'an City.
 (Core Participant)
 -   2007-2009     The effects of habitat fragmentation on diversity and community composition of birds in Thousand Island Lake.
 National Science Foundation of China.
 (Participant)